pixelqiwigroup/UdonSharpRoleManagement/README.md

 These scripts were written completely by DeepSeek and ChatGPT, and in all honesty DeepSeek did a much better job, even though I had to give it some working examples of things it had outdated knowledge about.

+The intended purpose of these scripts is to aid in the creation of club/rave/concert worlds where you would only want to give certain people permissions to access the stage, for example, or the staff booth.
+Or just *any version of a private room only certain people should have access to*.

 # Preparations (a.k.a. how to use the RoleManager script)
 1. Create an empty GameObject
 2. Add the RoleManager script to it